 I'd want to know something about a church I was visiting for the first time.
 I expect you would to.
 So....

-What's a service like?
+What is worship like?
 We follow a traditional liturgical Lutheran order of Divine Service that includes Confession and Forgiveness, the reading of Psalms and Old Testament, Epistle, and Gospel Readings, Prayers, Hymns, Sermon, a confessional statement (Apostles' or Nicene Creed), Offering, and the Lord's Supper.
 Our Divine worship service focuses on God in Christ - His service to us and our response to Him.
 As those who believe in one God in three Persons (the Father, Son, and Holy Spirit) we join in prayer, praise, and thanksgiving for the God of all creation who sent His Son to us to reclaim those lost in sin.
 Our worship has been wonderfully constructed over centuries to reflect God's holiness and love for His creation and our response as those who have been saved from eternal damnation by the Blood of the Lamb, Jesus Christ.

 How do people dress?
 Some dress casually.
 Others dress more formally.
 It's really up to you.
 We're here to honor and worship God and receive the blessings and benefits that come to us through His Word and Sacraments.
 That said, we have great respect for Christ's Church and especially His presence among us at worship.
 Out of respect, we are reverent in our dress and behavior.
-Clothing should fit the season and not be offensive to others.

 How can I get connected?
 Great question!
 Call us with any questions or comments you have.
 If no one is able to answer the office phone, either leave a message, or call the pastor's cell phone.
 You can also e-mail us or contact us by mail.
 We hope to have Facebook up and running soon.